eslint/rfcs/designs/2024-baseline-support/README.md

 ### Generating the baseline

-A new option `--baseline` can be added to ESLint CLI.
+A new option `--baseline` wil be introduced to ESLint CLI.
 When provided, the baseline is generated and saved in `.eslint-baseline.json`.
 If the file already exists, it gets over-written.
 Note that this is a boolean flag option (no values are accepted).
-For example:
+Here is an example how to generate the baseline:

 ``` bash
 eslint --baseline ./src
 ```

 The above goes through each result item and messages, and counts the number of errors (`severity == 2`).
 If one or more such messages are found, the necessary details are stored in the baseline file.
-Note that the file is a relative path to CWD.

 By default, the baseline file is saved at `.eslint-baseline.json` .
-To control where the baseline is saved, another option can be introduced  `--baseline-location`.
+To control where the baseline is saved, another option will be introduced `--baseline-location`.
 That is a string argument specifying where the baseline must be saved.
+Here is an example how to generate the baseline and save the results to `/home/user/project/mycache`.

 ``` bash
 eslint --baseline --baseline-location /home/user/project/mycache
 ```

-To implement this, we will need to add the two new options in `default-cli-options.js`, adjust the config for optionator and add the two new options as comments and arguments for both eslint.
-Documentation must be updated as well to explain the newly introduced options.
+To introduce the above-mentioned options, we will need to:

+ * add the new options in `default-cli-options.js`.
+ * adjust the config for optionator.
+ * add the new options as comments and arguments for eslint.
+ * update documentation to explain the newly introduced options.

 On top of that, we will need to adjust `cli.js` to check if `--baseline` was provided and set to true, right after the fixes are done and the warnings are filtered out, to avoid counting errors that are about to be fixed.
-A new method `generateBaseline` can be introduced in both `eslint.js` - the method must be called only and only if `--baseline` was provided and set to true.
+A new method `generateBaseline` will be introduced, which must be called only and only if `--baseline` was provided and set to true.
+Please refer to "Implementation Details" for more details on this.

 ### Matching against the baseline